SmartSearch/Audio-Scene-Analysis/README.md

 A list of audio files and annotations is provided at [Samples/sample_list.txt](../master/samples/Samples_list.txt).
 Those sample were to generate the database for the article:
 *Zvi Kons, Orith Toledo-Ronen*: **Audio event classification using deep neural networks**.
 INTERSPEECH 2013.

+We were told that some of the audio files listed in this set are no longer avaliable.
+Since we don't know why they were removed, we can't redistribute them to other poeple.

 # License

 SMART FP7 - Search engine for MultimediA enviRonment generated contenT